 How do antibody tests work?

-There is a way to increase your chance of knowing whether you've been infected: by taking an antibody test.
+There is a way to increase your chance of knowing whether you've been infected in the past: by taking an antibody test.

 "When you become infected with any virus your body fights back with two different systems," Dr Pimenta explains.
 "The first is the 'innate' immune system, and is like a shotgun, ready to attack a new pathogen straight away but in a very blunt, scattershot fashion.
 Meanwhile, the body kicks in the 'acquired' immune system, which is a slower but a targeted, sniper-like attack, built specifically to the invading bug, through antibodies.